-- Ask your (prospective) supervisor, scientific director and department management for funds they know about.
+- Ask your local grant advisor, (prospective) supervisor, scientific director and department management for funds they know about.
 Look up CV's of peers in Academia to see what grants they received.

 - Investigate the websites of scholarly associations, the universities you want to work at and the national funders of countries you want to work in.
 It might also be useful to look at embassy websites and specific country websites that focus on helping students and academics find funding (for the Netherlands see help for prospective Leiden academics).
 The most applicable funding opportunities at Leiden University are in the funding calendar.

 - To access private funds and crowdfunding you can contact the department Alumni relations and private funding.